vitor-hugo/property-validator/README.md

 ### Max

-Validates whether a number is less than or equal to a given number.
+Validates whether a number (int or float) is less than or equal to a given number.

 ```php
 use Torugo\PropertyValidator\Attributes\Validators\Numbers\Max;